 4.1 Inspection outcome

 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with Sandra Kane, acting manager, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with the acting manager as part of the inspection process and can be found in the main body of the report.